Kommunicate-io/Kommunicate-Web-SDK/docs/docs/bot-dialogflow-integration.md

 ## Enable/disable attachment based on the bot response

 You can enable or disable the chat widget attachment icon based on the bot response.
-Use "KM_ENABLE_ATTACHMENT" property in metadata.
+Use `KM_ENABLE_ATTACHMENT` property in metadata.

 > Note: By default the chat widget attachment icon will be enabled.
 You can disable it from kommunicateSettings object by setting <a href="web-installation#step-2-add-the-customized-kommunicate-plugin-to-your-website" target="_blank">attachment</a> parameter to false.